2007 Pontiac Grand Prix

 A commitment to style separates the Grand Prix from other mid-size transportation pods.
 A coupe-like tautness characterizes the exterior design of this four-door sedan, thanks to a more extreme wedge shape and a roofline five inches longer than that of the previous-generation model.
 The rear end is as muscular as a speed skater's.
 Pronounced, enlarged taillights are mounted at the corners.
 A discreet spoiler finishes the deck lid.

-The so-called Coke-bottle sides are marked (marred I would say) by two parallel character lines through the two doors about a hand's span below the door handles.
-Gratefully, there's no cladding, but these lines bother me.
-I think one reason the new Grand Prix looks best in black is because black hides these creases.
+The so-called Coke-bottle sides are marked by two parallel character lines through the two doors about a hand's span below the door handles.
+Gratefully, there's no cladding, side character lines can be off-putting.
+One reason the new Grand Prix looks best in black is because black hides these creases.

-The aerodynamic door handles are hard to grab and hold onto.
+The aerodynamic door handles are easy enough to use, but can be hard to grab and hold onto when in a hurry.

 Initially we thought headroom seemed a little tight, but the Grand Prix offers more headroom than a Honda Accord.
-One of our few disappointments was the glove box lid, which opens with the clatter of plastic.
+One of our few disappointments is the glove box lid, which opens with the clatter of plastic.
+The coupelike body design can make headroom tight for rear seat riders.
+The rear seat bottoms are also flat and set low, making long-trip comfort an issue.
+It's much nicer to sit in the front than the back.

 The instrument panel, pleasing in its three-dimensional, yet simple, layout, is readily visible through the smart three-spoke steering wheel.
 The large center speedometer stands out from and overlaps the tachometer (on the left) and the circle containing the fuel and temperature gauges (on the right).
 Backgrounded with a shadowy grid pattern, these watch-like dials yield their information with simple, uncluttered, handsome functionality.